beejjorgensen/bgnet0/src/bgnet0_part_1700_subnet.md

 # IP Subnets and Subnet Masks

-[_Everything in this exploration will use IPv4, not IPv6.
+[_Everything in this chapter will use IPv4, not IPv6.
 The concepts are basically the same; it's just easier to learn with IPv4._]

 **If you're needing to review your Bitwise Operations, please see the [Appendix: Bitwise Operations](#appendix-bitwise).**

-In this exploration:
+In this chapter:

 * Address representation
 * Converting from dots-and-numbers to a value